 Webinar presented by Donna Dean, PhD.
 Dr. Dean has had a distinguished career with 27 years in the federal government at the National Institutes of Health and Food and Drug Administration, followed by five years as a senior science advisor at Lewis-Burke Associates, a DC–based government relations consulting firm.
 She recently compiled her experiences in the highly effective guide, Getting the Most Out of Your Mentoring Relationships: A Handbook for Women in STEM.
 Dr. Dean won the 2012 AWIS Bethesda Award for Excellence in Mentoring.
 She is now engaged in pro bono work for AWIS and the American Chemical Society on career enhancement and leadership development for individuals and organizations.

-Unleashing Leadership Potential in May
+Unleashing Leadership Potential

 Achieving Self-Awareness to Become Effective Leaders